In this article, you’ll find out how to get DipTrans past papers for the IoLET Diploma in Translation exam.

 Can you get official DipTrans past papers for free?

 DipTrans exam papers are protected by copyright.
 That is why it’s difficult to get hold of them for free on the Internet.
-But, some bloggers who have sat the DipTrans exam share information about the papers.
+But some bloggers who have sat the DipTrans exam share information about the papers.

-Free mock Spanish-to-English DipTrans papers with translation
+Free mock Spanish-to-English DipTrans general paper with translation

 Buying DipTrans exam papers and examiner reports through the CIoL website